mayant15/boots/README.md

 Use along with the [predefined containers](https://github.com/mayant15/devcontainers/) to get pristine workspaces powered by Docker!

 **Why?** Because I didn't want to install all these language tools and frameworks to my machine.
+This [post](https://mayantm.com/posts/workspace-bootstrapping-with-boots/) goes into some more details.

 ## Usage